-Industry Leaders Embracing Strategic Real Options
+B. Industry Leaders Embracing Strategic Real Options

-The first industries to use real options as a tool for strategic decision were oil and gas and mining companies; its use later expanded into utilities, biotechnology, and pharmaceuticals; and now into telecommunications, high-tech, and across all industries.
+The first industries to use real options as a tool for strategic decision making were oil and gas and mining companies; its use later expanded into utilities, biotechnology, and pharmaceuticals; and now real options is used in telecommunications, high-tech, and across all industries.
 The following examples relate how real options have been or should be used in various kinds of companies.